Juswa-Juswa/Inventory-Management-Apk/README.md

 Acceptance Criteria:

 1. Inventory:

-   -They should be able to input details including product name, product id, price, stocks, and category
+   - They should be able to input details including product name, product ID, price, stocks, and category

-   -The system should save this information accurately add, delete, and update the inventory levels accordingly.
+   - The system should save this information accurately add, delete, and update the inventory levels accordingly.

-2.Dashboard:
+2. Dashboard:

--They should see an overview of the inventory status, recent inflows and outflows.
+   - They should see an overview of the inventory status, recent inflows, and outflows.

--The system should save this information accurately add, delete, and update the dashboard accordingly.
+   - The system should save this information accurately add, delete, and update the dashboard accordingly.

-3.Generate Reports:
+3. Generate Reports:

--The system should generate a detailed report showing inventory inflows, outflows.
+   - The system should generate a detailed report showing inventory inflows, and outflows.

-4.View Staff Information:
+4. View Staff Information:

- -should be able to view details about staff members, including their roles.
+   - Should be able to view details about staff members, including their roles.